mauriciomani/odyssey/README.md

 $ odyssey sagemaker -r arn:aws:iam::__rolename__:role/sagemaker_role -n testapp batch-transform -m s3://testapp/app_folder/model/testapp-timestamp/output/model.tar.gz -o s3://testapp/app_folder/output/ -i s3://testapp/app_folder/input/data/iris.csv
 ```

 The **p** argument stands for the cloud provider and the **s** for the service.
 Be aware that the service needs to be a service provided by the cloud provider.
 You will need to name your app, for example testapp.
 Inside the created folder kindly add the train and serve logic, under the train.py and serve.py.
 Then you have to build the docker image, kindly add the requierements under the requierements file provided (be aware that if you pip freeze to add the requierements remove the odyssey library since it is not necessary), the **n** argument is optional and if not provided the name of the app will be used.
 Then you need to add **input/data/training** path under a given folder inside any wanted bucket, plus **model** and **output** folder (output only if considering multiple observations).
 Inside training, kindly provide the data for training.
 That is all you have to do inside s3, plus use **odyssey configure** that is only an aws configure implementation, for more information regarding IAM roles, please look under **Cloud Permissions**.
-Then push the docker image, after that you can train inside sagemaker, you can provide the **number, c** of instances and the **type, in** of instances, you will need to provide the **role**, the **name, n** of the image, the **input, i**, that is the complete path to the training file, and the place were you will save the **model, m**, again the s3 path.
+Then push the docker image, after that you can train inside sagemaker, you can provide the **number, c** of instances and the **type, in** of instance, you will need to provide the **role**, the **name, n** of the image, the **input, i**, that is the complete path to the training file, and the place were you will save the **model, m**, again the s3 path.
 Finally we can either **serve an endpoint**, or **batch-transform** (again, number of instances and type of instances can be provided).
 For both models this time you need to provide the whole model path, (model.tar.gz).
 For the former, you need to provide the endpoint name.
 For the latter, the place were the **output, o** will be saved and the **input, i** to predict.
 Split-type, strategy and content-type can also be provided.

 ### Helpful commands